pilou-K75VJ/whatplanets/README.md

 ## Coordinates
 The coordinates comes from [NASA JPL Horizons](https://ssd.jpl.nasa.gov/?horizons), which provides custom ephemerides.
-One way of sending requests the the service is by email.
+One way of sending requests to the service is by email.

 - [`request_generator.py`](request_generator.py):
     - uses the config file [`ecliptic_coordinates/horizons_configuration.json`](ecliptic_coordinates/horizons_configuration.json)